Rappsilber-Laboratory/xidocs/md/export/csv.md

 ## CSV Export ##

-The export menu offers the ability to export four types of information in CSV (Comma Separated Value) format:
+The export menu offers the ability to export five types of information in CSV (Comma Separated Value) format:

 1. Filtered Cross-Links
 1. Filtered Matches